datastax/kaap/dev/README.md

 ./dev/run-dev-mode.sh
 ```

 Note that CRDs are not re-applied when they change.
-If you change the CRDs, you have to stop the process, build the `k8saap` module (`mvn package`) and restart the dev mode.
+If you change the CRDs, you have to stop the process, build the `kaap` module (`mvn package`) and restart the dev mode.

 ## Deploy a pulsar cluster